laravel/docs/queues.md

 <a name="max-attempts"></a>
 #### Max Attempts

+If one of your queued jobs is encountering an error, you likely do not want it to keep retrying indefinitely.
+Therefore, Laravel provides various ways to specify how many times or for how long a job may be attempted.

-One approach to specifying the maximum number of times a job may be attempted is via the `--tries` switch on the Artisan command line:
+One approach to specifying the maximum number of times a job may be attempted is via the `--tries` switch on the Artisan command line.
+This will apply to all jobs processed by the worker unless the job being processed specifies a more specific number of times it may be attempted:

     php artisan queue:work --tries=3

+If a job exceeds its maximum number of attempts, it will be considered a "failed" job.
+For more information on handling failed jobs, consult the [failed job documentation](#dealing-with-failed-jobs).

-However, you may take a more granular approach by defining the maximum number of attempts on the job class itself.
-If the maximum number of attempts is specified on the job, it will take precedence over the value provided on the command line:
+You may take a more granular approach by defining the maximum number of times a job may be attempted on the job class itself.
+If the maximum number of attempts is specified on the job, it will take precedence over the `--tries` value provided on the command line:

     <?php